bullhorn/career-portal/README.md

-npm run serve           # Launch a local version of the career portal (frontend only). npm start               # Launch a local server with server side rendering portal. npm run build:static    # Build an optimized version of Career Portal in `/dist` npm run build:          # Build a package for use with server side rendering
+npm run serve           # Launch a local version of the career portal (frontend only). npm start               # Launch a local server with server side rendering portal. npm run build:static    # Build an optimized version of Career Portal in `/dist` npm run build          # Build a package for use with server side rendering
 ```